ibm-ecosystem-engineering/ibm-gsi-cloudnative-journey/docs/developer-advanced-1/code-engine.md

 - Access the Project that is created from the projects listed as part **Projects**  tab.
 - The navigation will land on the Overview section of the project.
 This will display the details of the project such as Summary Section, Resource Allocation and Recently updated details.
 - Summary section will include details of number of applications deployed, number of jobs deployed, number of builds configured and submitted, number of registry access
-- Current Resouce Allocation section provides details as total instances, total cpu utilization and total memory utilization by all the applications
+- Current Resource Allocation section provides details as total instances, total cpu utilization and total memory utilization by all the applications
 - Recently updated section provides information about the recently updated applications and jobs
 - The section will get refreshed as the applications, jobs get deployed to the project